ydgs/PCF-QuillCustomRichTextFieldSolution/README.md

 A custom **PowerApps PCF Component** that integrates the [Quill Rich Text Editor](https://quilljs.com/) into your PowerApps apps.
 It allows rich text editing with formatting options like bold, italic, underline, bullet lists, and more.

+**Installation:** Download from Releases section or from bin/Release/

 ## ✨ Features
 📝 Rich Text Editing Capabilities
 * **WYSIWYG Editor**: Full-featured rich text editing with real-time preview